 Each DEC carries a unique certificate number.
-This is used to search on the non-domestic register to verify the validity of the DEC and access the electronic copy of the certificate.
+This is used to search on the Non-Domestic register to verify the validity of the DEC and access the electronic copy of the certificate, see www.ndepcregister.com.

-This is the building's Operational Rating relating to the current year.
-The numbers shown don’t relate to units of energy consumed; they represent comparative energy efficiency.
-The number of 100 represents a benchmark for average energy performance for a building of this type.
+This is the building’s Operational Rating in relation to average energy performance for the current year.
+The numbers shown represent comparative energy efficiency and 100 represents a benchmark for average energy performance for a building of this type.
 If the number is above the line, your building is performing better than average.

-The building’s energy use is converted into CO2 and is broken down into different types of fuel: electricity, heating (usually gas and / or oil) and renewables (such as biomass boilers, CHP, solar panels etc).
-This section displays, in graphical view, the total CO2 emissions for the current year and previous two years.
-A smaller bar suggests better performance and it’s easy to see year on year improvements.
-CO2 savings from low and zero carbon energy sources are shown below the zero line and a bigger bar indicates more use of these technologies.
+The building’s energy use is converted into CO2 and is broken down into different types of fuel: electricity, heating (usually gas and / or oil) and renewables (such as biomass boilers, CHP, Solar Panels etc).
+This section displays the total CO2 emissions for the current year and previous two years.

 In this section you will find information about how the DEC was prepared.
-This includes which energy assessment method was used, the unique reference number identifying the building and the date of issue of the certificate.
-This section also identifies the Assessor who produced the certificate with details of their accreditation scheme and membership number.
+This includes which energy assessment method was used and the date of issue of the certificate.
+It also identifies the Assessor who produced the certificate with details of their accreditation scheme and membership number.